KedisPL/Reforged-Fabric-API/README.md

+## DISCONTINUED!
+## Use Forgified Fabric API if you want the same thing.
+It's better than my port.

 # What is Reforged Fabric API?
 It's a core library, which adds features for mod developers to make forge mods easier and also to port Fabric mods to Forge easier.